 In the following sections, the summary of mapping adjustments made by busbar Working Group staff are broken down by areas: Northern California, Southern PG&E, Greater Tehachapi (which includes the Northern SCE transmission up to Big Creek Hydro facilities), Greater LA Metro (which includes most of Orange County and the Simi and Santa Clara Valleys), Greater Kramer (which includes up to the Control substation and over to the Pisgah and Calcite substations), Southern Nevada (which includes GLW and the El Dorado and Mohave substations), Riverside, Arizona, San Diego, and Imperial.
-Full substation level mapping adjustments are in the final Mapping Dashboards included as Appendix B for 2033 and Appendix C for 2035.
+Full substation level mapping adjustments are in the Mapping Dashboards for the Proposed Decision included as Appendix B for 2033 and Appendix C for 2035.